South-Programming/south-programming.github.io/README.md

-# sp-website
+# South Programming Website
-The website for South Programming
+This repo hosts the source code for the website of Burnaby South Programming Club